mmai/funkwhale-nixos/Readme.md

 cd funkwhale-nixos
 ```

-Install [Nix](https://nixos.org/nix/) and bootstrap an environment with Funkwhale packages and the _nixops_ deployment tool :
+Install [Nix](https://nixos.org/nix/) and bootstrap an environment with Funkwhale packages and the _nixops_ deployment tool (the Funkwhale packages are not yet merged in the official NixOS repository, meanwhile the [maintainer repository](https://github.com/mmai/nixpkgs) is configured in _shell.nix_) :

 ```
 curl https://nixos.org/nix/install | sh
 nix-shell
 nixenv -i nixops
 ```

-The Funkwhale packages are yet merged in the official NixOS repository, meanwhile we tell _nix-shell_ to use the maintainer repository (https://github.com/mmai/nixpkgs )

 ## Set up deployment target